newo-2001/MC-Modpack-Downloader/README.md

 > The API key you need is **not** one of the "API tokens" you can generate from your profile on the main CurseForge website; you need to use the link above to go to CurseForge for Studios and copy the key there into your settings.

 > [!IMPORTANT]
 > The above step is still required, even if you don't intend on downloading from CurseForge.
-Other providers (modpacks.ch) might delegate the download to CurseForge behind the scenes.
+Other providers (FTB) might delegate the download to CurseForge behind the scenes.

 4. Replace the `API_KEY_HERE` under the curseforge section with your api key in the `settings.json` file.